guilhemmarchand/telegraf-kafka/docs/implementation.rst

 **Who watches for the watcher?**

-As you are running a Kafka deployment, it would seem very logical to produce metrics in a Kafka topic.
+As you are running a Kafka deployment, it would seem very logical to produce metrics to a Kafka topic and consume these metrics from the topic.
-However, it presents a specific concern for Kafka itself.
+However, this is not an ideal monitoring architecture design due to potential lack of visibility in case of an outage or issues.

 If you use this same system for monitoring Kafka itself, it is very likely that you will never know when Kafka is broken because the data flow for your monitoring system will be broken as well.